Semantic Segmentation of Anomalous Diffusion Using Deep Convolutional Networks: Analysis of model performance on simulated trajectories

 \subsection{Performance of U-AnDi on subtask 2}

 In a manner consistent with subtask 1, we initially seek to visually demonstrate U-AnDi's performance on the segmentation of trajectories with different dynamics models.
-For this purpose, the segmentation results of four representative trajectories with segment counts $M = 2,3,4,5$ are summarized in Fig. 6.
-In more detail, Fig. 6 is organized into three rows for a coherent presentation.
-The first row [Figs. 6(${\rm a}_1$)-6(${\rm a}_4$)] presents the visualizations of these four trajectories, using unique colors to differentiate segments associated with distinct diffusion models.
-Subsequently, comparisons of predictions with ground truths for each of the four trajectories are displayed in the second row [Figs. 6(${\rm b}_1$)-6(${\rm b}_4$)].
+For this purpose, the segmentation results of four representative trajectories of length 500 with {number of segments} $M = 2,3,4,5$ are summarized in Fig. \ref{fig:fig6}.
+In more detail, Fig. \ref{fig:fig6} is organized into three rows for a coherent presentation.
+The first row [Figs. \ref{fig:fig6}(${\rm a}_1$)-6(${\rm a}_4$)] presents the visualizations of these four trajectories, using unique colors to differentiate segments associated with distinct diffusion models.
+Subsequently, comparisons of predictions with ground truths for each of the four trajectories are displayed in the second row [Figs. \ref{fig:fig6}(${\rm b}_1$)-6(${\rm b}_4$)].
 It is evident that the lines depicting the predicted values (blue) closely align with those representing the ground truth values (orange).
-This highlights the robust performance of U-AnDi in dealing with the segmentation tasks with respect to different diffusion models.
-However, the application of the argmax operator in Eq.
-(11) leads to a considerable loss of information in the predicted probability ${\bf X}^{\rm Prob}_i$.
-In order to illustrate the information loss and provide a more comprehensive understanding of the model predictions, we show the heatmaps of point-wise probability distribution in the third row [Figs. 6(${\rm c}_1$)-6(${\rm c}_4$)], with darker colors representing values closer to 1.
-In the majority of instances, the model is capable of predicting the specific model at a given step with a high degree of confidence (probability).
-Nevertheless, there are occasional situations where competition among multiple models occurs.
-As demonstrated in Fig. 6(${\rm c}_4$), SBM and ATTM display comparable confidence values within the first segment.
+This highlights the robust performance of U-AnDi in segmenting trajectories with different diffusion models.
+Moreover, to provide a more comprehensive understanding of the model predictions, we show the heatmaps of predicted point-wise probability distribution in the third row [Figs. \ref{fig:fig6}(${\rm c}_1$)-6(${\rm c}_4$)], with darker colors representing values closer to 1.
+As illustrated, in the majority of instances, the model is capable of predicting the specific model at a given step with a high degree of confidence (probability).